Speakers

 Javier Martínez-Acha Vásquez

-Foreign Minister of Panama
+Minister of Foreign Affairs of Panama

 Cerrar modal